cado-security/product-help/docs/cado-response/deploy/aws/iam/aws-kms.md

 "kms:CreateGrant"
 ```

-There are a number of options available - but the recommended approach is adding required permisisons to `myCadoResponseRole` directly and witholding `"CreateGrant"` for resources only:
+There are a number of options available - but the recommended approach is adding required permissions to `myCadoResponseRole` directly and withholding `"CreateGrant"` for resources only:
 - You may not wish to give kms:CreateGrant permission to CadoResponseRole itself.
 - Your policy must feature a statement which provides access to CadoResponseRole with the above permissions (except CreateGrant).
 - You may then tighten the policy to only allow CreateGrant permission to AWS resources.